yugabyte/yugabyte-db/docs/content/preview/drivers-orms/nodejs/postgres-node-driver.md

 ## CRUD operations

-Learn how to establish a connection to YugabyteDB database and begin basic CRUD operations using the steps in [Build an Application](../../../develop/build-apps/nodejs/ysql-pg/) page.
+The following sections demonstrate how to perform common tasks required for Python application development using the PostgreSQL node-postgres smart driver.

-The following sections break down the example to demonstrate how to perform common tasks required for Node.js application development using the PostgreSQL node-postgres driver.
+To start building your application, make sure you have met the [prerequisites](../#prerequisites).

 ### Step 1: Install the driver dependency and async utility